 Diarrhea can be acute or chronic, depending on how long it lasts.
-Acute diarrhea lasts less than a week and its most common causes include viral, parasitic or bacterial infections eg. : gastroenteritis and food poisoning.
-Chronic diarrhea lasts more than four weeks and its most common causes include irritable bowel syndrome and Crohn's disease.n.
+Acute diarrhea lasts less than a week and its most common causes include viral, parasitic or bacterial infections (eg gastroenteritis) and food poisoning.
+Chronic diarrhea lasts more than four weeks and its most common causes include irritable bowel syndrome and Crohn's disease.

 There are four classes of diarrhea, depending on their cause:

-Osmotic diarrhea results from the consumption of substances with little or no absorption.
+Osmotic diarrhea results from the consumption of substances that are poorly or not absorbable.
 When these substances are present in excess in the intestine, they retain water, which leads to the evacuation of watery stools.
-Some causes of osmotic diarrhea include malabsorption of ex carbohydrates. : lactose intolerance, excessive consumption of poorly absorbable carbohydrates eg. : fructose, magnesium ex. : laxatives, antacids and laxatives containing poorly absorbable elements eg. : phosphate.
-Finally, osmotic diarrhea ceases with fasting or avoidance of the offending substance (s).criminées.
+Some causes of osmotic diarrhea include carbohydrate malabsorption (e.g. lactose intolerance), excessive consumption of poorly absorbable carbohydrates (e.g. fructose), magnesium (e.g. laxatives, antacids), and laxatives containing the elements. poorly absorbable (eg: phosphate).
+Finally, osmotic diarrhea ceases with fasting or avoiding the offending substance (s).

 Exudative / inflammatory diarrhea

 Leaky or inflammatory diarrhea is secondary to various factors that can affect the intestinal lining, such as Crohn's disease, viral infections, parasites, or radiation therapy.
-The secretion of plasma, serum proteins, mucus, and blood from the intestine increases the bulk and liquid content of the stool, causing diarrhea..
+The secretion of plasma, serum proteins, mucus and blood from the intestine increases the bulk and fluid content of the stool, causing diarrhea.

 Diarrhea due to accelerated transit

 Diarrhea caused by accelerated transit results from the reduction in contact time between digesting food and the absorption surface of the intestine.
-Decreasing the contact time reduces the amount of fluids absorbed by the intestine, leading to diarrhea.
-Accelerated gastric emptying can be caused by various factors, such as irritable bowel syndrome, resection of part of the intestine, and certain medications.aments.
+Decreasing the contact time reduces the amount of fluids absorbed from the intestine, leading to diarrhea.
+Accelerated gastric emptying can be caused by a number of factors, such as irritable bowel syndrome, resection of part of the intestine, and certain medications.

-The nutritional treatment of diarrhea in adults aims to correct water loss and restore electrolyte balance, find and eliminate, if possible, the cause of diarrhea, prevent recurrence and prevent and correct nutritional disorders. and weight loss in chronic diarrhea.
-In general, the correction of hydration and the re-establishment of electrolyte balance is done using a rehydration solution, including the composition of water, carbohydrates, electrolytes and the route of administration ex. : oral or intravenous depend on the hydration status of the individual eg. : slightly versus severely dehydrated.
-Then, the dietary recommendations depend on the type of acute or chronic diarrhea, its classification eg. : osmotic, secretory, inflammatory and the underlying disease at its origin ex. : Crohn's disease, irritable bowel syndrome, celiac disease, etc. For example, for acute diarrhea occurring as part of gastroenteritis, dietary recommendations may include:ntaires peuvent inclure :
+The nutritional treatment of diarrhea in adults aims to correct water loss and restore electrolyte balance, to find and eliminate, if possible, the cause of diarrhea, to prevent recurrence and to prevent and correct nutritional disorders and weight loss in chronic diarrhea.
+In general, the correction of hydration and the reestablishment of electrolyte balance is done using a rehydration solution, whose composition (water, carbohydrates, electrolytes) and the route of administration (e.g .: oral or intravenous) depend on the individual's state of hydration (eg: mildly versus severely dehydrated).
+Then, the dietary recommendations depend on the type of diarrhea (acute or chronic), its classification (eg: osmotic, secretory, inflammatory) and the underlying disease at its origin (eg: Crohn's disease, L's syndrome. irritable bowel, celiac disease, etc.).
+For example, for acute diarrhea occurring as part of gastroenteritis, dietary recommendations may include:

 - Start with a fiber-restricted diet and gradually progress to a normal diet